KC HILITES Dual FLEX Array Ditch Lights Mounted on the 5th Gen 4Runner with the Low Profile Ditch Light Brackets

 For a quick lighting test, you can temporarily twist both wires together and hold them in place with a set of alligator clips.

-If you want to get straight to it, cut the yellow wire down to about 12″ from the inline fuse, or whatever length will work for your install.
-See below harness for final layout.
+If you want to get straight to it, cut the yellow wire down to about 12″ from the inline fuse, or whatever length will work for your installation.
+See the below harness for the final layout.

 Remove ground wire to provided switch